csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

   across a codebase.</figcaption>
 </figure>

-As you can see, this is a very crude representation—we don’t even have any units on our axes!—but it instantly shows us the general distribution of specificity across this project.
+As you can see, this is a very crude representation — we don’t even have any units on our axes! — but it instantly shows us the general distribution of specificity across this project.
 It’s erratic and poorly managed: these peaks and troughs are _bad news_.
 A peak represents a selector of a relatively high specificity, and occurs before a selector of a lower specificity.
 This is the <i>specificity